calimarkus/JDStatusBarNotification/README.md

 # JDStatusBarNotification

-Easy, customizable notifications displayed below the status bar for notch and no-notch devices.
+Highly customizable notifications displayed below the status bar for both notch and no-notch devices.
-Customizable colors, fonts and animations.
-Supports displaying a progress bar and/or an activity indicator.
+Customizable colors, fonts & animations.
+Can show an activity indicator, a progress bar & custom views. iOS 13+.
+Swift ready!

-Please open a [Github issue], if you think anything is missing or wrong.
+Please open a [Github issue](https://github.com/calimarkus/JDStatusBarNotification/issues), if you think anything is missing or wrong.

 | Drag to dismiss | Activity & Progress Bars | Custom styles |
 | ------------- | ------------- | ------------- |